Board of Social Work

 3. What levels of the exam does Virginia offer?

-Virginia offers the Clinical level ASWB exam for the Licensed Clinical Social Worker application and the Bachelor's level ASWB exam for the Licensed Social Worker application.
-The Bachelor's Level exam is for both bachelor's and master's level candidates for LSW.
+Virginia offers the Clinical level ASWB exam for the Licensed Clinical Social Worker application, the Master’s level ASWB exam for the Licensed Master’s Social Worker application and the Bachelor's level ASWB exam for the Licensed Baccalaureate Social Worker application.

 4. Can you obtain approval to sit for the exam before you complete the requirements for licensure?

 No, Virginia requires that all licensure requirements be completed before approval is granted to sit for the exam.

 5. How quickly is the applicant notified if he/she was successful on the exam?

 The applicant is notified that day at the testing site.

 6. Once I have taken the exam do I need to contact the board office?

 No, once you have taken the exam it takes about two weeks before the board office receives the official score report from ASWB.
 Once the board office has received the official score report the applicant is licensed that day.